- Information For Soldiers

-A Message From the TRICARE Management Activity
+A Message From the Defense Health Agency

 We regard each suicide that occurs within the U.S. military as a tragic event; even one is too many.
 The military services have vigorous suicide prevention programs designed to protect our service members and their families.

 The Army's suicide prevention program formally began in 1984 when the Army Chief of Staff directed that a panel of experts be formed to review existing suicide prevention efforts and determine what additional steps could be taken to reduce the rate of suicide.
 The original action plan was based upon early leadership involvement through command policy and action.
 Installation efforts were coordinated through a Health Promotion Council, which synchronized various installation and community staffs and agencies.